giobongio/mars-rover/README.md

 ### Tests

 The application is provided with unit and feature tests, to guarantee the quality of the code.
-At the moment, we have a coverage **over 98%**, with a 100% on most important application logic classes (Mars rover).
+At the moment, we have a coverage **over 98%**, with a 100% on most important application logic classes (i.e. rover).

 ### Next steps